haoyangofficial/haoyangofficial.github.io/_pages/about.md

 I was born and raised in Zhongshan, Guangdong.
 My hobbies are music, coffee, rhythm game and snooker.

 This website is maintained on an occasional basis.
-Last update: Nov.
-6th, 2025.
+Last update: Dec.
+17th, 2025.